fluix/ffbt/README.md

 }
 ```

 If you want to use Karma or something other which needs Webpack, you can configure it via `configureWebpack` hook in `ffbt-config.js`.
-See the docs about configuration below.
+See the docs about the configuration below.

 ## Configuration
 Create a file with name `ffbt-config.js` in the root of your project